 The Behavioral Health + Economics Network, known as BHECON (pronounced “beacon”) unites diverse stakeholders to examine and advance policy reforms that strengthen states’ behavioral health delivery systems.
-Led by the National Council for Behavioral Health, along with state associations of behavioral health providers, BHECON builds capacity for increased advocacy at the state level to improve the lives of individuals living with serious mental illness through legislative or regulatory action.
+Led by the National Council for Mental Wellbeing, along with state associations of behavioral health providers, BHECON builds capacity for increased advocacy at the state level to improve the lives of individuals living with serious mental illness through legislative or regulatory action.

 Through a series of community events, BHECON engages individuals, providers, legislators, criminal justice officials, advocacy organizations, primary care providers and organizations and others who are economically impacted by the lack of access to needed behavioral health services to engage in problem-solving and leverage health economic data to drive policy change.